-• Can be delivered in schools, churches, youth clubs, or other organizations where youth visit on a regular basis
+These games, sometimes known as "financial edutainment" can be delivered in schools, religious institutions, youth clubs, or other organizations where youth visit on a regular basis.
+Games can be linked to a savings product offer that can be opened immediately by the client upon completion of a game or a particular round.

-- Games can be linked to a savings product offer that can be opened immediately by the client. - Explore the ✓ D2D Fund's innovations in ✓ financial entertainment.
+Explore the D2D Fund's innovations in D2D Fund's innovations in D2D Fund.

-- Classroom-based (MFO-designed curriculum: 8 sessions) - Integrated mobile phone savings calculator to reinforce messages over time and give youth an opportunity to practice concepts
+- Classroom-based (Microfinance Opportunitiesdesigned curriculum: 8 sessions) - Integrated mobile phone savings calculator to reinforce messages over time and give youth an opportunity to practice concepts

-- Classroom-based (MFO-designed curriculum: 2 sessions, 3 modules): How to Save; Why Save in a Bank; Making Spending Decisions - Quiz games (similar to Jeopardy) facilitated by students who had participated previously in classroom-based sessions, in order to reinforce financial education concepts - In-branch savings plans: established with youth client at account opening and then monitored by youth and branch staff during deposit and withdrawal transactions in the branch
+- Classroom-based (Microfinance Opportunitiesdesigned curriculum: 2 sessions, 3 modules): How to Save; Why Save in a Bank; Making Spending Decisions - Quiz games (similar to Jeopardy) facilitated by students who had participated previously in classroom-based sessions, which reinforced financial education concepts - In-branch savings plans: established with youth client at account opening and then monitored by youth and branch staff during deposit and withdrawal transactions in the branch

-Content
+Financial Education Content